Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 Step 1: Cleanse First

 Start with clean, dry skin.
-Use a gentle turmeric cleanser and pat dry completely.
+Use a gentle turmeric cleanser and pat dry fully.

 Use a spatula to transfer mask from jar to a clean surface.
-Never dip applicators directly into products.
+Never dip tools directly into products.

 Step 3: Apply in Sections